-There are three forms required for submitting a request for a medical exemption.
-All forms are available at: www.ride.ri.gov/exemptions and in this manual.
+There are two forms required for submitting a request for a medical exemption.
+The paper Form 1 has been replaced by the new electronic Form 1 in the eRIDE Medical Exemption application.
+Forms 1 and 2 are available at: www.ride.ri.gov/exemptions and in this manual.
 All forms are available in English, Spanish, and Portuguese.

-Form 1: District Assurances Form.
+NEW for 2023 Form 1: District Assurances Form.
 This form ensures that the district has gathered the necessary evidence, completed forms, and that the superintendent reviewed the information before submitting a medical exemption request for approval.
-This form must be signed and faxed to RIDE at: 401-222-3605.
-Incomplete forms and forms submitted after the due dates listed above will not be accepted.
+There is no paper Form 1 beginning in the 2022-23 school year.
+Form 1 must be completed online after the school has discussed the medical exemption with the district and submitted Forms 2 and 3 to the district.